 Salutations QPA readers, and welcome back to the Queens Preparatory Academy journalism site.
 As we embark on a fresh and new chapter of the school year, it has come time again to cover all that is to be expected in the spring.
 From the bliss of celebrations and sunny days, to the low spirits of testing and high anxiety, QPA is preparing to step into the later days of the school year.

 As spring approaches, many students and staff alike have begun to pick up high spirits.
 The combination of the fresh warm air and the resurfacing of outdoor activities has brought back liveliness to the Springfield Gardens High School campus.
-Student athlete Matthew Saunders has mentioned that the spring time is the most favorable to him, being that there are many opportunities to not only extend their time at school, but to get help and strengthen their academic skills.
+Student athlete Matthew Saunders has mentioned that the spring time is the most favorable to him, being that there are many opportunities to not only extend their time at school, but to get tutoring help and strengthen their academic skills.

 How are you feeling about this upcoming spring?
 Be sure to let us know in the comments below.